markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 - In the `.hero-form` rule, remove `width`, `position`, `bottom`, and `right` declarations.

-Once those are removed let's add in flexbox!
-In `.hero`, add our usual flexbox properties to it with one change:
+Once those are removed let's add in our flexbox properties.
+In the `.hero` CSS rule, add our usual flexbox properties to it with these declarations:

 - `display: flex;`